HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-29-testing-performance-optimizations.md

 ```

 What's happened is that we messed up our implementation of merge\_sorted\_lists, because we forgot
-to nclude the elements left over in the other list once we've reached the end of one of them.
+to include the elements left over in the other list once we've reached the end of one of them.
 As a
 result we ended up losing elements from the list, a problem that our simpler implementation lacks.
 We can fix this as follows and then the test passes: